Gyeongsu1997/skyscrapers/README.md

 To solve 4 x 4 skyscrapers puzzle, you should fill a given map with buildings that are at least 1 and no more than 4 in height.
 But, you can't place more than one building of the same height in each row and column.

 In addition, the number of buildings that can be seen from each direction is given as a condition as shown below.
+If a higher building is in front of a lower building, the lower building behind it can't be seen.

 ![example1](https://user-images.githubusercontent.com/97381683/224586276-1a94c9ea-927e-4677-b1d4-f329990d2f25.PNG)